martinfrances107/photo_indexer/README.md

 [localhost:3000](http://localhost:3000/)

-# Outline of test strategy
+## Outline of test strategy

 * Invalid root directory
 * No matching file in root, with a text file ignored.
 * Invalid exif data.

-Credits
+## Credits

-The tf-idf indexer, on a original idea by
+The tf-idf indexer, is based on a original idea by [tsoding](https://github.com/tsoding/seroost)